 It took a Filipino friend in Bangkok four years to obtain an EU Schengen visa, despite having a good job, a fiancé, and lots of roots.

 So today, I talk to DJ.
 He’s a Filipino who has been living and traveling around Europe for years.
 He shares his experience getting approved for visas, travel tips, and advice for others from developing countries about realizing your travel dreams.

 Nomadic Matt: Tell everyone about yourself.

 DJ: Hello beautiful dreamers!
 I’m DJ Yabis.
 I am 29 years old, and I grew up in the Philippines.
 I was born and raised in Cagayan and I moved to Manila when I was 17 to study industrial engineering at the University of the Philippines Diliman.

-I have been traveling the world since 2007 and I have lived in Sweden (Stockholm and Uppsala), Poland (Warsaw), Germany (Cologne and Essen), and the Philippines (Manila, Boracay, Panglao).
-I have worked as an industrial engineer, a pseudo-diplomat at the Philippine embassy in Stockholm, a mystery shopper, various odd jobs in music festivals, and a Free Hugs organizer.
+I have worked as an industrial engineer, a pseudo-diplomat at the Philippine embassy in Stockholm, a mystery shopper, and various odd jobs in music festivals.